canonical/k8s-snap/docs/src/snap/howto/proxy.md

 ## Adding proxy configuration for the k8s charms

-Proxy confiuration is handled by Juju when deploying the `k8s` charms.
+Proxy configuration is handled by Juju when deploying the `k8s` charms.
 Please see the [documentation for adding proxy configuration via Juju].

 <!-- LINKS -->